 Fuel cells work like batteries, but they do not run down or need recharging.
 They produce electricity and heat as long as fuel is supplied.
 A fuel cell consists of two electrodes—a negative electrode (or anode) and a positive electrode (or cathode)—sandwiched around an electrolyte.
 A fuel, such as hydrogen, is fed to the anode, and air is fed to the cathode.
-Activated by a catalyst, hydrogen molecules separate into protons and electrons, which take different paths throughout the fuel cell to the cathode.
+In a hydrogen fuel cell, a catalyst at the anode separates hydrogen molecules into protons and electrons, which take different paths to the cathode.
 The electrons go through an external circuit, creating a flow of electricity.
 The protons migrate through the electrolyte to the cathode, where they unite with oxygen and the electrons to produce water and heat.
 Learn more about:

-View the Fuel Cell Technologies Office's fuel cell animation to see how a fuel cell operates.
+View the Hydrogen and Fuel Cell Technologies Office's fuel cell animation to see how a fuel cell operates.

 Research and Development Goals

-- Cost—Platinum represents one of the largest cost components of a fuel cell, so much of the R&D focuses on approaches that will increase activity and utilization of current platinum group metal (PGM) and PGM-alloy catalysts, as well as non-PGM catalyst approaches for long-term applications.
+- Cost—Research, development, and demonstration (RD&D) focuses on the development of low-cost fuel cell stack and balance of plant (BOP) components and advanced high-volume manufacturing approaches to reduce overall system cost.
+Platinum represents one of the largest cost components of a direct hydrogen fueled polymer electrolyte membrane fuel cell, so there is emphasis on approaches that will increase activity and utilization and reduce the content of current platinum group metal (PGM) and PGM-alloy catalysts, as well as PGM-free catalyst approaches for long-term applications.

-- Durability—A key performance factor is durability, in terms of a fuel cell system lifetime that will meet application expectations.
-DOE durability targets for stationary and transportation fuel cells are 40,000 hours and 5,000 hours, respectively, under realistic operating conditions.
-In the most demanding applications, realistic operating conditions include impurities in the fuel and air, starting and stopping, freezing and thawing, and humidity and load cycles that result in stresses on the chemical and mechanical stability of the fuel cell system materials and components.
-R&D focuses on understanding the fuel cell degradation mechanisms and developing materials and strategies that will mitigate them.
+- Durability—Fuel cell applications generally require adequate performance to be maintained over long periods of time.
+DOE has set ultimate targets for fuel cell system lifetime under realistic operating conditions at 8,000 hours for light-duty vehicles, 30,000 hours for heavy-duty trucks, and 80,000 hours for distributed power systems.
+In the most demanding applications, system reliability and robustness is required under dynamic and harsh operating conditions.
+Realistic operating conditions include starting and stopping, freezing and thawing, impurities in the fuel and air, and humidity and dynamic load cycles that result in stresses on the chemical and mechanical stability of the fuel cell system materials and components.
+RD&D focuses on identifying and understanding the fuel cell degradation mechanisms and developing materials and strategies to mitigate their effects.